-2. Scope limited to identification, authentication and authorisation a.
-The iSHARE scheme should build on existing initiatives that fit with the goals of iSHARE where possible;
+2. Scope limited to identification, authentication and authorisation

-The iSHARE scheme should only apply to the topics of identification, authentication and authorisation in the context of finding and exchanging data.
+The iSHARE scheme should only apply to the topics of identification, authentication and authorisation in the context of finding an d exchanging data.
 An important part of the discussion in the Functional working group should focus on the legal framework - i.e. on what can(not) be done with provided data.